Rahmah ibn Jabir al-Jalhami: Description

+Biography

 Early life

-He was born in Grane (present-day Kuwait) around 1760.
+Rahmah ibn Jabir ibn Adhbi al-Jalhami was born in Grane (present-day Kuwait) around 1760.
 Rahmah's father, Jabir bin Adhbi, led their tribe from Kuwait to Zubarah in Qatar around 1766.
-After his tribe migrated alongside the Al Khalifa, the two had a subsequent falling out after the Al Khalifa refused to share the economic gain made from trade ventures.
+After his tribe migrated alongside the Al Khalifa, the two had a falling out after the Al Khalifa refused to share the economic gain made from trade ventures.
 Rahmah's tribe nonetheless agreed to fight alongside the Al Khalifa in their battle against the Persians in Bahrain in 1783.
 After Bahrain was annexed by the Al Khalifa, Rahmah's tribe, feeling dissatisfied with their share of the rewards, moved first to Bushehr and eventually to Khor Hassan in northwest Qatar.
-Over a short course of time, Rahmah overtook his eldest brother Abdullah in a struggle for leadership of the tribe; consequently, the tribe adopted piracy as a livelihood.
+After a short time, Rahmah overtook his eldest brother Abdullah in a struggle for leadership of the tribe; consequently, the tribe adopted piracy as a livelihood.

 His base in Khor Hassan, which would serve as his base of operation against the Al Khalifa, was surrounded by a protected bay which contributed to the area's defensive capabilities.
-He resided in a fort with mud walls and there were only a few huts in the vicinity.
+He resided in a fort with mud walls with only a few huts in the vicinity.
 As a result of no centralized authority existing in Qatar from the 18th to 19th centuries, Rahmah was able to establish dominion over much of the peninsula for a period after the Al Khalifa relocated to Bahrain.

-Alliance with Saudis
+Alliance with the Saudis

 Rahmah's alliances with regional powers tended to be on the basis of shared opposition to the Al Khalifa: he formed an alliance with the first Saudi dynasty when it conquered Bahrain, and he founded and relocated to the fort of Dammam in 1809.
 Though some of his exploits were deemed piratical by the British, J. G. Lorimer, a British historian, remarks on Rahmah's scrupulously correct conduct and his compliance with the laws of warfare.
 He generally avoided encounters with British cruisers so that he would not incur their anger.
 In 1809, after the British expedition of the Pirate Coast, many Qasimi refugees fled to Khor Hassan.
-Rahmah, the leader of Khor Hassan, reached a compromise with the British in which he agreed not to harbour any fugitivites in return for the sparing of the town.
+Rahmah, the leader of Khor Hassan, reached a compromise with the British in which he agreed not to harbour any fugitivites in return for sparing the town.
 The British also sent a warning to the Saudi amir to demand the prevention of Rahmah from launching any attacks on the British.

 He influenced the Saudis to launch an invasion of Bahrain in 1809.
-That greatly strengthened his position in Qatar, rendering him the most powerful tribal leader in the peninsula.
+This greatly strengthened his position in Qatar, making him the most powerful tribal leader in the peninsula.
 Within a short duration, Rahmah had captured eighteen Utub vessels.
-However, in 1811, the combined forces of Said bin Sultan, Sultan of Muscat and Oman and the Al Khalifa successfully drove out the Wahhabi from Qatar and Bahrain.
+However, in 1811, the combined forces of Said bin Sultan, Sultan of the Omani Empire and the Al Khalifa successfully drove the Wahhabi from Qatar and Bahrain.
 Rahmah then transferred his headquarters from Khor Hassan to his fort in Dammam.